tekknolagi/tekknolagi.github.com/_posts/2025-11-30-seeing-like-a-jit.md

 As I and others have [made a habit of saying](/blog/typed-python/), in languages such as Ruby and Python, this kind of code could do *anything*.
 The surface syntax of addition is compiled to a virtual method call under the hood.
-The opcode handler, simplified, looks something like this:
+Inside the interpreter, the opcode handler might look something like this:

 ```c
 VALUE handle_send(Symbol name, int argc) {